Tallahassee Railroad: Mergers

 In March, 1867, George William Swepson, in a fraudulent transaction, purchased the Pensacola and Georgia Railroad for $1,220,000, and the Tallahassee Railroad for $195,000.
 The two railroads were then merged into a new company, called the Tallahassee Railroad.
 That company was in turn incorporated into the Jacksonville, Pensacola and Mobile Railroad, which was created in 1869.
 Edward Reed purchased the Jacksonville, Pensacola and Mobile Railroad and, in 1882, merged it into the Florida Central and Western Railroad.
 The Florida Central and Western Railroad was in turned merged into the Florida Railway and Navigation Company in 1884, which was re-incorporated as the Florida Central and Peninsular Railroad in 1888, and again, in 1893, as the Florida Central and Peninsular Railway.
 The Seaboard Air Line Railway leased the Florida Central and Peninsular Railway in 1900, and purchased it in 1903.
-The line would be known as the Wakulla Subdivision under the Seaboard Air Line and its successors.
+The Tallahassee to St. Marks line would be known as the Wakulla Subdivision under the Seaboard Air Line and its successors.